SEND Offer at Lyneham Primary School

 - Social Care when appropriate

-- Parent Support Advisor. – The Parent Support Advisor Terry Jones is usually available to meet with parents on Mondays and Fridays.
+- Parent Support Advisor. – The Parent Support Advisor Terry Jones is usually available to meet with parents on Tuesdays and Fridays.
 She runs support workshops as well as working 1:1 with families.

 - Looked after Children’s Service